-The Department of Business Administration offers the TAP curriculum in an accelerated format.
-The Bachelor of Business Administration degree completion program includes a 63 credit hour major.
-The curriculum will include 6 hours in a student-selected concentration in Finance, Marketing or Management.
+The Department of Business Administration the TAP curriculum in an accelerated format.
+The Bachelor of Business Administration degree completion program includes a 57 credit hour major.
+Students can add 6 hours in a student-selected concentration in Finance, Marketing or Management.

 Course Requirement: TAP students only.
 An introduction to the structure, functions, and role of the business and economic systems and provides an overview of all business courses in the program, a review of guidelines to successfully develop study groups, and a reintroduction to college life for those who may have had an extended hiatus.